vshotarov/lamya/docs/source/theme-framework.rst

 - any additional static content such as images, other media or any files you might want to share

-The way to specify what theme you would like to use is by pointing pygeon to where the theme has been placed using the :ref:`cli-reference:---theme_directory` argument.
+The way to specify what theme you would like to use is by pointing lamya to where the theme has been placed using the :ref:`cli-reference:---theme_directory` argument.